SocketCluster/async-stream-emitter/README.md

 ```

 Note that unlike with `EventEmitter`, you cannot get the count for the number of active listeners at any given time.
-This is intentional as it encourages code to be written in a more declarative style.
+This is intentional as it encourages code to be written in a more declarative style and lowers the risk of memory leaks.

 If you want to track listeners, you should do it yourself.
 The new ECMAScript `Symbol` type should make tracking object references easier: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol